nileshdattatraykedare/vuejs-expressjs-poc-example/README.md

 Young hackers are always around and growing.
 They need a playground to test their toys however iMoney can't be the target!

-Lets implement a rate limiter (redis?):
+Lets implement a rate limiter (redisClient?):

 * A single IP should not be able to hit your app more than 100 times per min
 * Integration of oAuth (https://auth0.com/), JWT